fabianenardon/docker-java-issues-demo/entropy-sample/README.md

 entropy-sample     latest              xxxxxxxxxxxx        5 seconds ago       610 MB
 ```

-If you run a container using a Doker inside a host with low entropy, the application will block until the host system has enough entropy:
+If you run a container using a Docker inside a host with low entropy, the application will block until the host system has enough entropy:

 ```
 > docker run entropy-sample